Spondylolysis: Bracing

 Acute spondylolysis is most commonly treated through the use of an antilordotic brace (Boston brace) to control and limit spinal movement, and reduce stress on the injured spinal segment.
 Bracing immobilizes the spine in a flexed position for a short period to allow healing of the bony defect in the pars interarticularis.
 An antilordotic brace commonly utilizes a plastic component that is contoured to closely fit the body.
-Antilordotic bracing subsequently reduces the athlete's symptoms by decreasing the amount of stress on the low back, and allows a prompt return to sport for athletes.
+Antilordotic bracing subsequently reduces the patient's symptoms by decreasing the amount of stress on the lower back, and allows a prompt return to sport for athletes.
 Typically, bracing is utilized for 6–12 weeks.

 In order for a brace to be effective, it must be worn every day for the required amount of time.
 Patients are given a brace schedule determined by their physical therapist that explains the amount of time the brace must be worn daily.
 A brace's effectiveness increases with adherence to the bracing schedule.
 Patients that do not follow their bracing schedule are more likely to have their symptoms progress.
 Research has demonstrated that when braces are used as prescribed with full compliance, they are successful at preventing spondylolysis progression.

+Injections

+Facet joint injections may be administered as a minimally invasive, non-surgical treatment for spondylosis.
+They reduce pain and inflammation caused by the facet joints connecting the vertebrae in the spine.
+Lumbar epidural steroid injections, where a steroid or corticosteroid medication is injected into the epidural space by the spinal cord, may also be administered for chronic pain management.